Easy Vegan Lamingtons

-Vegan lamingtons which are easy to make, fluffy and uses only common pantry staples.
-Enjoyed by vegans and non-vegans alike!
+These vegan lamingtons which are easy to make, fluffy and uses only common pantry staples.
+They’re enjoyed by vegans and non-vegans alike!

 What are lamingtons?